stillalivx/stillalivx/README.md

   I'm a mexican Computer Engineer student at ESIME Culhuacan (this is my last year of university).
 I've been coding since I was 12 thanks to an enourmus couriosity to understand the computer's power! ⚡ I enjoy learning new technologies, and use them to solve problems in the work and daily life environment. 👨🏾‍💻
 </p>

-- 🔭 I’m currently working on the creation of web applications using [nestjs](https://nestjs.com/) and [vuejs](https://vuejs.org/).
+- 🔭 I’m currently working on web applications using [nestjs](https://nestjs.com/) and [vuejs](https://vuejs.org/).
-- 🌱 I’m currently learning nestjs in depth.
+- 🌱 I’m currently learning rust!
 - 👯 I’m looking to collaborate on open source projects.

 ## 💻 Skills: